hankertrix/augment-command.yazi/README.md

 - The `pager` command opens the default pager set by the `$PAGER` environment variable.
 - The command is also augmented as stated in
   [this section above](#what-about-the-commands-are-augmented).
+- The `pager` command will also skip opening directories, as the pager cannot open directories and will error out.
+  Hence, the command will not do anything when the hovered item is a directory, or if **all** the selected items are directories.
+  This makes the pager command less annoying as it will not try to open a directory and then immediately fail with an error, causing a flash and Yazi to send a notification.

 ## Usage